bookofproofs/bookofproofs.github.io/_sources/history/18th-century/bartels.md

 * One such result is the famous Frenet-Serret formulas that were discovered first by Bartels.
 * To each point of a space curve Bartels associated a trihedron, which later became called the Frenet trihedron, and Bartels obtained the formulas now known as the Frenet-Serret formulas.
 * We only know of this since they were published in a prize work by his student Carl Eduard Senff in Principal theorems of the theory of curves and surfaces in 1831, with due acknowledgement to Bartels.
-* Let us note that Bartels corresponded with Gauss from the time that he was working in Switzerland.
+* Bartels corresponded with Gauss from the time that he was working in Switzerland.
 * After Gauss became famous, a joke went round that Bartels was the best mathematician in Germany because Gauss was the best mathematician in the world.
 * A couple of years after Bartels moved to Dorpat, he became a Privy Councillor in 1823.